TheStranger1/Signant_TechTest/README.md

   2. IDE: PyCharm

 ##  Unit Testing:
-Unit testing was done for the Python Implementation for API testing.
+Unit testing was done for the Python Implementation for API testing where I tested the test code for API Automation.

  ###  Tools used:
   1. Framework: Pytest

 ## Suggestions for improvement:
-  1. A short description about the application could be added to homepage
+  1. A short description about the application could be added to homepage.
-  2. Username characters should be limited to a certain number
+  2. On the data fields, for example while entering username, characters should be limited to a certain number.
-  3. Firstname & lastname should take only string values
+  3. Firstname & lastname should take only string values.
-  4. Phone Number should only take integer values
+  4. Phone Number should only take integer values.
-  5. Password reset option could be added
+  5. Password reset option could be added.

 ## Answers for the questions regarding Testing and Testability were also added to this repository